 If you have not used DB AppMaker before, please read Preparing Windows for Android App Development

-first to prepare your system for building and running apps.
-You can NOT run an app without installing the requirements properly first.
+first and follow it to prepare your Windows for building and running apps.
+You can NOT run any app without preparing your Windows properly first.

 DB AppMaker connects to your database, extracts tables